Challenges and solutions for distributed data management

 Challenge #1: How to define the boundaries of each microservice

 Defining microservice boundaries is probably the first challenge anyone encounters.
 Each microservice has to be a piece of your application and each microservice should be autonomous with all the benefits and challenges that it conveys.
 But how do you identify those boundaries?

-First, you need to focus on the application’s logical domain models and related data.
-You must try to identify decoupled islands of data and different contexts within the same application.
+First, you need to focus on the application's logical domain models and related data.
+Try to identify decoupled islands of data and different contexts within the same application.
 Each context could have a different business language (different business terms).
 The contexts should be defined and managed independently.
-The terms and entities used in those different contexts might sound similar, but you might discover that in a particular context, a business concept with one is used for a different purpose in another context, and might even have a different name.
+The terms and entities that are used in those different contexts might sound similar, but you might discover that in a particular context, a business concept with one is used for a different purpose in another context, and might even have a different name.
 For instance, a user can be referred as a user in the identity or membership context, as a customer in a CRM context, as a buyer in an ordering context, and so forth.

 The way you identify boundaries between multiple application contexts with a different domain for each context is exactly how you can identify the boundaries for each business microservice and its related domain model and data.
 You always attempt to minimize the coupling between those microservices.
 This guide goes into more detail about this identification and domain model design in the section Identifying domain-model boundaries for each microservice later.